airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Active Directory.md

-# Getting Initial Foodhold (We need Credentials!!
-User names are golden :) )
+## Getting Initial Foodhold
 1. Determine the IP address or hostname of the Active Directory server.
-If we seen( port 53 445, 389, 88, we are most likely dealing with AD)
+If we seen( port 53 445, 389, 88, we are most likely dealing with Domain Controller)
 2. Enumerate DNS
 3. Check open ports: Enumerate SMB: If port 445 is open, use tools like enum4linux, smbmap, smbclient crackmapexec to gather information about the SMB service, such as shared folders and users.
 4. Enumerate LDAP: If port 389 or 3268/3269 is open, use tools like ldapsearch, to gather information about the LDAP directory service, such as users, groups, and organizational units.